gmr/consulate/README.rst

 .. code:: bash

-    usage: consulate kv [-h] {backup,restore,get,set,del} ...
+    usage: consulate kv [-h] {backup,restore,ls,mkdir,get,set,rm,del} ...

     optional arguments:
       -h, --help            show this help message and exit

     Key/Value Database Utilities:
-      {backup,restore,get,set,del}
+      {backup,restore,ls,mkdir,get,set,rm,del}
-        backup              Backup to a JSON file
+        backup              Backup to stdout or a JSON file restore             Restore from stdin or a JSON file ls                  List all of the keys
-        restore             Restore from a JSON file
+        mkdir               Create a folder
-        get                 Get a key from the database set                 Set a key in the database del                 Delete a key from the database
+        get                 Get a key from the database set                 Set a key in the database rm                  Remove a key from the database del                 Deprecated method to remove a key

 API Usage Examples
 ------------------